TheHokieCoder/mssqlserver-serviceticketmanager/README.md

-# mssqlserver-serviceticketmanager
+# MSSQLServiceTicketManager
-A service ticket manager for DotNetCasClient that implements Microsoft SQL Server as the storage mechanism.
+A service ticket manager that implements `IServiceTicketManager` for [DotNetCasClient](https://github.com/apereo/dotnet-cas-client) and uses Microsoft SQL Server as the backend storage mechanism.